nasiegel88/tagseq-qiime2-snakemake-1/README.md

 #### **Run with test data**
 Migrate to raw_dir and download one of the test datasets:
 ```
-# if you want to run the preliminary 16S data:
+# If you want to run the preliminary 16S data:
  bash practice-data.sh
  ```
 This command will download the practice samples from my account on [OSF](https://osf.io/c4g95/).